 Local fishing guides usually supply flies that are suitable for each river you fish – walk and wade or drift boats with a fishing outfitter are options.

-Float fishing is also a top tactic for fishing Idaho steelhead fishing.
+Float fishing is also a top tactic for fishing Idaho steelhead.

 Floating means you rig your rod with a bobber or “float” and suspend the bait below the bobber but not on the bottom.